CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

 1. Theme.
     - Use CSS themes, specifically the paper CSS theme: see the bolded reason below.
     - __Draw our own designs: we were considering CSS themes, especially the paper theme, but Teresa showed us some drawings, which looked better and felicitous for the setting of a Pomodoro Timer.__
-    - Design only using a simplistic layout and a Lillipution amount of art: most of the members felt that having a miniscule amount of art was a bit too bland for our application.
+    - Design only using a simplistic layout and a minimum amount of art: most of the members felt that having a miniscule amount of art was a bit too bland for our application.
 2. Features pertaining to Francesco's Pomodoro Technique.
     - __25-30 minute break timer after 4 Pomodoros: this is part of the core functionality of the timer, so we need to include it.__
     - __To-do today/Task list sheet: only having a timer as our project would seem insipid and prosaic.
 Adding a task list seems reasonable and achievable by the end of the quarter.
 Furthermore, it will help the user manage their tasks for the day.__